 A lot of people do wood coasters.
 We started over at the bandsaw and this is a Laguna 14b X and you want to make sure the entire piece clears.
 There is also the case where you get the cut started and then the very peak if it doesn't quite clear.

-Here's another good tip: eight millimeters are the perfect cut point that makes it thick enough.
+Here's another good tip: eight millimeters are the perfect cut point that makes a wood coaster thick enough.
 After it's all sanded it is not going to break on you, so eight millimeters is a good place to be.

 We use a three-quarter inch carbide resawing blade though people tend to put a little bit thinner blades than this on their band saws.
 We find most of the cuts we make with this bandsaw are straight or pretty straight anyway.
 What we really like about the 3/4 inch is that you get to a really clean cut for tall resells like this.
 Realistically to make coasters like this you do need a bandsaw, but we would say you need a drum sander.
 It does help to get them a perfectly uniform thickness.
 So that's why we ran them through the drum sander.
 It will get just the right thickness and it will get this saw marks out.